 Canyon of Waterfalls

-Grab your parka, dust off those hiking shoes, and come visit one of Bulgaria’s greatest natural spectacles at the Canyon of Waterfalls.
+Grab your parka, and dust off those hiking shoes and come visit one of Bulgaria’s greatest natural spectacles at the Canyon of Waterfalls.

 The Canyon of Waterfalls is located near the town of Smolyan where you’ll start your 6km hike in neighboring Sredoka.
 As you drive into Sredoka, proceed right and continue 1.5 km following the posted signs for ‘eco-path’ along the way.
 Once you arrive, park the vehicle and continue by foot into the wonders of canyon country.